 The second reason is contributing to the conversation.
 I’ll be honest with you.
 I could care less about traffic to my blog.
 It’s not about money, look around.
 This blog does not have that many ads around, just enough to ensure my content takes precedence.
 I blog to engage people in conversations.
 I love participating in Twitter chats and I recommend #blogchat, #blogtech, #entrepchat, that’s 3 hours of my life on Sunday evening spent talking to people, creating relationships, and not higher CTR.

 Putting thought into almost every comment I leave makes me happy.
 I said “almost every” because I can’t really say more than a thank you when someone leaves “Great post!”
 There’s nothing for me to comment on; it’s a dead end.

 Alli’s article is a perfect example of my commenting style of “micro-posts,” see comments for that post to see my comment.

 I discovered by accident that leaving comments early (the first 5 comments) on a blog post will give you some good quality visitors.
 If I comment early and put some thought into my comments on ProBlogger, I usually average 10 visitors that day, and occasional residual visitors.

-"Micro posting" comments do not have to be long.
-Just say what you want that's relevant to the topic discussed in the post.
+“Micro posting” comments don’t have to be long.
+Just say what you want that’s relevant to the topic discussed in the post.
 Do not comment just to comment.
 You might as well not comment at all.
 Be authentic, think for yourself.
-Add something to the conversation, otherwise you'll appear to have commenting Tourette's.
+Add something to the conversation, otherwise, you’ll appear to have the commenting Tourette’s.
 Nobody likes that!